VonStroheim/vshf-config-manager/README.md

 }
 ```

 In this example, if _settingB_ is equal to _certainValue_, then _settingA_ is properly returned.
-Otherwise, NULL is
+Otherwise, NULL is returned.
-returned.

-Note: carefully consider that NULL should never be a default/proper setting value.
+It's important to note that NULL should not be a default/proper setting value.

 ### Complex dependencies

-Dependencies can be complex:
+Dependencies can be complex and involve logical operators such as _AND_ and _OR_.
+You can construct complex dependencies using the _Dependency_ object.

 ```php
 $dependency = new \VSHF\Config\Dependency();